NHSDigital/senderid/README.md

 - Organisation types
 - Spacing and punctuation

+Additionally:

+- NHS Orgs vs Orgs that provide services on behalf of NHS

 To author:

 - algorithm to generate the short name from a given string